wabkia/airsonic-docs/install/example/freebsd_freenas.md

 ---
 layout: docs
-title: Installing Airsonic on FreeBSD 11.3 and FreeNAS
+title: Installing Airsonic on FreeBSD and FreeNAS
 permalink: /docs/install/example/freebsd-freenas/
 ---
 #### Preamble

-This guide will wallk you through the process of deploying Airsonic on FreeBSD either in a Jail on on the main system.
+This guide will walk you through the process of deploying Airsonic on FreeBSD either in a [Jail](https://www.freebsd.org/doc/handbook/jails.html) on on the main system.
 Unless you are an advanced user, you will want to install Airsonic inside of a jail.
-FreeNAS has excellent support for jails, but you can also use a jail manager like [IOcage](https://iocage.io/) The prerequisites are you have root access on your FreeBSD machine (or jail), the ip address of the machine (or jail) and the Airsonic war available at the [Airsonic github page](https://github.com/airsonic/airsonic/releases).
+FreeNAS has excellent support for jails, but you can also use a jail manager like [IOcage](https://iocage.io/).
+The prerequisites are you have root access on your FreeBSD machine (or jail), the ip address of the machine (or jail) and the Airsonic war available at the [Airsonic github page](https://github.com/airsonic/airsonic/releases).

 If on FreeNAS create a standard jail in the web interface and enter the shell.
 Make sure you give it an IP address that is similar to your computer's IP address or DHCP.

-If using iocage or other jail manager, follow the instructions to create a new jail.
-You will need to
+If using iocage or other jail manager, follow the instructions to create a new jail and assigning an IP address that can be seen outside of the host OS.

 ### Download the Airsonic package